What Are Portable Browsers? Pros & Cons

 Many people install a browser directly on their computer.
 However, portable browsers provide a flexible and privacy-friendly alternative.
 They run from a USB drive, an external SSD, or a synced folder.
 As a result, your bookmarks, extensions, and preferences travel with you across devices.

 This guide explains what portable browsers are, how they work, and their major pros and cons.
 Moreover, you will learn set-up steps, performance tips, and security best practices.
 Therefore, by the end, you can decide whether this approach fits your needs.
+For more tutorials, visit PM2 Browser.

 Portable Web Browsers: A Clear Definition

 A portable web browser is a self-contained app that does not require installation.
 Instead, all program files, profiles, and extensions live inside one folder.
 Consequently, you can copy the folder to any compatible computer and start browsing immediately without leaving clutter behind.
+Popular choices include Google Chrome Portable and Firefox Portable.

 Browser Portability vs Installed Browsers